 - Strawberry-Avocado Salsa

 Packed with flavor, with a soft texture, this Avocado Zucchini Bread Recipe with Olive Oil is so delicious!
-It would lovely for breakfast, on a brunch buffet, or for an afternoon snack.
+It would be lovely for breakfast, on a brunch buffet, or for an afternoon snack.

 *Makes 2 loaves